The Fort: A Post-Civil War African American Community

 After the Civil War, a neighborhood known as The Fort grew up around Fort Ward, one of the Union forts built as part of the Defenses of Washington.
 But in the 1950s and 1960s, the City moved the residents out of the area to establish the Fort Ward Park and Museum.
 The City of Alexandria is working on an Interpretive Plan for Fort Ward Park to expand interpretation to include the full range of its history, especially including the African American experience and the post-Civil War Fort community.
 As part of this effort, archaeological investigations took place in the park between 2009 and 2014.

-The City of Alexandria is working on an Interpretive Plan for Fort Ward Park to expand interpretation to include the full range of its history, especially including the African American experience and the post-Civil War Fort community.
-A Fort Ward Park & Museum Area Management Plan was adopted in 2015.
+The goal of the interpretive plan is to expand interpretation in Fort Ward Park to include the full range of its history, especially including the African American experience and the post-Civil War Fort community.
+Fort Ward's Civil War history will remain a core theme, but new elements will explore the legacy of that pivotal era.

 The Fort Heritage Trail

 - From Civil War to Civil Rights.
-A timeline of the African American community, "The Fort," established here from after the Civil War and continuing into the Civil Rights Era of the 1960s.
+A timeline of the African American community established here from after the Civil War and continuing into the Civil Rights Era of the 1960s.

 - African Americans and the Civil War.
 Fleeing, fighting and working for freedom.